 Nearly one-third of the tropical forest area globally is designated for timber production.
 It is critical that production forests are managed with proper ecological and social standards and take into account the global use and recovery of wood products in their processing, and recycling.
 As population and incomes grow, we need forestry and farming practices that produce more with less land, water and pollution and new consumption patterns that meet the needs of the poor while eliminating waste.

-- Engaging and strengthening community and smallholder forestry around better forest resource management and investment People need to find direct benefits from forests for them to value and conserve nature.
+- Engaging and strengthening community and smallholder forestry: People need to find direct benefits from forests for them to value and conserve nature.
 WWF is testing and implementing a portfolio of approaches around the world to deliver these benefits, including certification, better management practices and improved social forest management, commodities and policy measures.

 - Advocacy and research on the role and importance of the forest sector in avoiding forest degradation, delivering forest restoration, preserving biodiversity and improving local livelihoods.